Joncom/impact-entity-extras/readme.md

 ## Summary ##
-ImpactJS plugin which adds useful methods to the entity module.
+Adds useful functionality to the ImpactJS engine.

 ## Installation ##
-1. Download plugin and place in `/lib/plugins/joncom/` folder.
+1. Download choice of plugin and place in `/lib/plugins/joncom/` folder.
 2. Load plugin within Impact `requires` call.

+## Note ##
+This README is anything from complete.
+For details, see the plugin JavaScript files.
+However, I've left the below documentation in tact just so that you can have an idea of what kind of functionality these plugins add.

-## Methods ##
+## Entity Plugin Methods ##

 ####angleToCoord(x, y)####
 Returns angle in radians from the center of the entity to point (`x`, `y`).